Website Manager

 AYSO divisions are based on gender and birth year (January - December).
 See Age Matrix below.

-Can my child register for / "play down" in a younger age group?
+Can my child "play down" in a younger age group?

 No, per AYSO National Guidelines, players MAY NOT "play down" into a younger division.
 Players are assigned to divisions based on their year of birth.
 Review the above Age Matrix.